nwo122383/sonos-webapp/README.md

  this also shows the now playing album art and track info on the screen and you can control the volume.
  If anyone wants to use it will be an alpha/early beta i guess.

-## Browsing Favorites

-Container favorites (such as folders or playlists) can now be explored.
-Clicking a favorite that represents a container opens a modal showing its children.
-Items in the modal can be played directly or, if they are containers themselves, browsed further.